Land Stolen from Indians and Quilombolas* in Music and Justice

 In Brazil, singer Chico Cesar, not only sings about the suffering of Indians and quilombolas, but also describes the hunger and poisoning of people in agribusiness activities, seen here as unsustainable and toxic.
 No Brazilian should miss listening to the song “Reis do Agronegócio”, by Chico Cesar, like the video below.

 In Mexico, Maria Reyna, from the Oaxaca region, who lived in a context of great discrimination and racism against indigenous people, sings in her song “Orgullosa soy Raiz”, about her pride in being an indigenous woman.
-When singing about the honor of being rooted in ancestral cultures, in different indigenous languages, she manages to mix opera vocals with the genres of jazz and bolero, as in the following video.
+When singing about the honor of being rooted in ancestral cultures, in different indigenous languages, she manages to mix opera vocals with the genres of jazz and bolero, as seen in her videos.

 Also, in Brazil, we cannot fail to mention the song by Carlos Rennó and Chico César about “Demarcação Já”, sung by several artists.
 We hope that this song, in the link below, brings us some learning, awareness, and a great reflection on human rights, the rights of indigenous people in Brazil, and the biggest crisis that affects us in this century.